Perfect Bid: The Contestant Who Knew Too Much: Cast

 While Slauson, Barker and Dobkowitz were expressly interviewed for the film, there is also archive footage of Drew Carey discussing the incident with Kevin Pollak, from an episode of Kevin Pollak's Chat Show.

 Critical reception

 The film has received positive reviews.
+Review aggregator Rotten Tomatoes currently has the film listed "fresh", holding a 100% score based on 6 critical reviews.

 Awards

 Perfect Bid: The Contestant Who Knew Too Much won best documentary at the Orlando Film Festival in 2017.